rbowsley/lamplighthelp/source/8-2-0_Outcomes_tab.markdown

 ![The Radar Chart](8.2.0a.png)

-The radar chart shows a single {{outcome}} measure on each axis.
-You can choose the {{outcome}} category that is displayed from the drop-down box directly above the chart.
+The radar chart shows thw score for a single {{outcome}} measure on each axis.
+You can choose the {{outcome}} category you want to look at from the drop-down box directly above the chart.

 If scores have been entered for these {{outcome}}s, they will show on the chart.
-The position or the line shows the scores, and colour of the line matches a box to the right of the chart, showing the date the score was added.
+The position of the line shows the scores, and colour of the line matches to a box to the right of the chart, showing the date the score was added.

 For example, the picture above shows the results in November (brown, inner line); February (pink line) and July (blue line).
 'I've been feeling relaxed' has gone from a score of 3 in November (meaning they are not very relaxed) to a 5 in July (meaning their feeling of relaxation has increased).
-In general (assuming larger numbers are 'better') you will hope that the shapes made by the lines on the chart get gradually bigger as time goes on.
+In general (assuming larger numbers are better) you will hope that the shapes made by the lines on the chart get gradually bigger as time goes on.

 ### The Advanced Table